esponges/ai_team_introduction/ai_presentation_swe.md

 **Don’t:**
 - Dump your entire codebase for a small bug
 - Ask vague, open-ended questions like "What’s wrong with my code?", "fix this", "it doesn't work", etc.
+- Avoid very long chat histories unless necessary because that can lead to the LLM "forgetting" important details or context as the context window fills up and context could be lost/pruned/removed.

 ---